petiatgithub/quantum-hackaton-2025-destroyers/README.md

 ### Your Task: Implementing the Compiler

 Your task is to design and implement a compiler that translates the Quantum Fourier Transform (QFT) circuit for 8 qubits into a sequence of ion positions and gate operations that adhere to the trap architecture and physical constraints.
-The compiler needs to optimise and schedule single and two-qubit gates, while taking into account the 'cost' of reconfiguration, the limited coherence time of the qubits and the trap geometry in.
+The compiler needs to optimise and schedule single and two-qubit gates, while taking into account the 'cost' of reconfiguration, the limited coherence time of the qubits. and the trap geometry.
 Specifically, your compiler should:

 1. **Decompose the QFT Circuit**:
     - Start with the standard QFT circuit for 8 qubits.
-    - Decompose the QFT into its constituent gates (e.g., single-qubit rotations and controlled-phase gates).
+    - Decompose the QFT into its constituent gates (e.g. single-qubit rotations and controlled-phase gates).
     - Map these gates to the valid operations (`RX`, `RY`, `MS`) supported by the trap.

 2. **Plan Ion Shuttling**: